-The Office for Civil Rights (OCR), enforces Section 504 of the Rehabilitation Act of 1973 (Section 504) and Title II of the Americans with Disabilities Act of 1990 (Title II), which prohibit discrimination on the basis of disability.
-Practically every school district and postsecondary school in the United States is subject to one or both of these laws, which have similar requirements.
+The Office for Civil Rights (OCR), enforces Section 504 of the Rehabilitation Act of 1973 (Section 504) and Title II of the Americans with Disabilities Act of 1990 (Title II), which prohibit discrimination because of disability.
+Practically, every school district and postsecondary school in the United States is subject to one or both of these laws, which have similar requirements.
 If you meet the essential requirements for admission, a postsecondary school may not deny your admission simply because you have a disability - www2.ed.gov/about/offices/list/ocr/transition.html

 U.S. Federal and State aid, Scholarships, and Awards: Attending college can be an exciting and enriching experience.
 It can also be a costly one.
 In addition to tuition, fees, books, and supplies, other expenses to think about include room and board, health insurance, transportation, and spending money.
 A combination of financial aid and other outside funding resources can help you meet college costs.

 Common forms of financial aid include grants, loans, work-study, and scholarships.
 Some are available specifically to students with disabilities.
 Many students use a combination of these financial aid resources.
 It is important to remember that financial aid results in a partnership of the student, parents, postsecondary educational institutions, state and federal governments, and private organizations.
 Such a partnership requires cooperation, communication, and an understanding by each of their responsibilities within the financial aid process.